 For the Lemon Icing

 - Sift the icing sugar into a medium bowl.
-Whisk in 2 tbsp of lemon juice.
+Whisk in 2 tablespoon of lemon juice.
 The icing should be quite thick and spreadable.
-Add 1 more tbsp of lemon juice to thin out, if needed.
+Add 1 more tablespoon of lemon juice to thin out, if needed.